Vanessa Matz

-Vanessa Matz (born 12 August 1973) is a Belgian politician and a member of the Les Engagés party who has been serving as the Minister of Public Modernisation, Civil Service, Public Enterprises, Digitisation and Buildings Administration in the De Wever Government since february 2025.
-She was a member of the Belgian Senate between 2008 and 2014 and was then elected as a member of the Belgian Federal Parliament on 25 May 2014.
+Vanessa Matz (born 12 August 1973) is a Belgian politician and a member of the Les Engagés party.
+She has been serving as the Minister of Public Modernisation, Civil Service, Public Enterprises, Digitisation and Buildings Administration in the De Wever Government since February 2025.
+Having served as a local councillor in Aywaille from 1994 onwards, she sat in the Belgian Federal Parliament as a member of the Belgian Senate between 2008 and 2014, and was elected to the Chamber of Representatives on 25 May 2014.